trabibi/real-estate-investment-analysis/README.md

 A full natoinal vacancy time series was not publicly available and accesible in raw form.
 Rather than dropping the feature, a synthetic vacancy process was built to support stress testing and monte carlo simulation on NOI, while keeping the model transparent.

-- Making excel and python "talk" to each other
+- Making excel and python "talk" to each other:

 Outputs were first exported into excel ready files so the financial model remains usable for stakeholders who avoid notebooks but still want probabilisitc insights produced by the python layer of the project.